Argo Dwipangga: Argo Dwipangga (October 1998 - 2011)

 In response to the low occupancy rate of the special class trains, the service was changed to executive class and the name of the train was changed to "Argo Dwipangga" on 5 October 1998.
 The color scheme of the Argo Dwipangga at that time was white-ivory, some of which were the typical gray of the "Argo" trains.

 In November 1998, the Argo Dwipangga began operating using a series of trains made by PT INKA, but the dining trains and generating trains used were existing trains at the Solo Balapan Depot.
 In 2002, this train also operated using the former Argo Lawu train set from 1996 after it operated using the K9 bogie train.

 The Argo Dwipangga at that time had a distinctive feature, namely the "Dwipangga" logo with a picture of an elephant, both when it was still a special class train and the executive class "Argo" - unlike the logo on the "Argo" train at that time - before the logo change was carried out like other executive class "Argo" trains.

 Argo Dwipangga (2011 - Present)

 After the Manggarai Railway Center renovated the 1984 and 1986 executive trains to give them a "new image" with "airplane-like" windows, the Argo Dwipangga trains began operating using the renovated executive trains in 2011.
 The 1996 and 1998 trains were transferred to the Yogyakarta Train Depot (YK) to operate the Taksaka.

-Since 21 July 2016, the Argo Dwipangga trains, along with the Argo Lawu and Bima, have been operating using the latest 2016 executive trains manufactured by PT INKA—before the trains were replaced on 1 December 2019.
+Since 21 July 2016, the Argo Dwipangga, along with the Argo Lawu and Bima, have been operating using the latest 2016 executive trains manufactured by PT INKA—before the trains were replaced on 1 December 2019.